daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 This is kind of pain, but this is a microcontroller.
 I did not want to lose memory or make this really painful to manage.
 Parallel development should be possible.

+## Benchmark
+May be worth correcting jitter with DMA bus priority and/or using non-stripped RAM.
+However, this is not believed to be required.
+DMA to PIO latency would be more critical than jitter or computation latency, but I am not sure there is a significant issue.
+Manually mapping this will likely increase complexity and reduce available RAM.

+### copy_to_ram vs default linker script
+Currently copy_to_ram is used as this code base is fairly small and it can fit.

+Results from computation latency test on Core 1 without UART serial ISR: (16x64 7 bit)

+Increased jitter from 64ns to 289ns, moving from default to copy_to_ram.
+Increased computation latency from 1.06mS to 1.09mS, moving from default to copy_to_ram.
+This is believed to be from stripped RAM arbitration.

+### __not_in_flash_func
+Currently these are only assigned on ISRs, functions called by ISRs and critical functions where latency would cause issues.
+Bigger lower priority things should not get this, these will fight for space in XIP.

+Results from computation latency test on Core 1 without UART serial ISR: (16x64 7 bit)

+Increased computation latency from 1.09mS to 1.11mS, when using copy_to_ram.
+The exact reason for this is not known, but is still believed to be arbitration related.
+Using default linker script with __not_in_flash_func improves computation latency.
+This is higher than default linker script without __not_in_flash_func.